57 results found

 As a Network Engineer monitoring network infrastructures with GRE tunneling, I want the sFlow sensor to sample GRE (IP protocol 47) traffic so that I can gain complete visibility into all network traffic flows, including tunneled traffic.
 Currently, PRTG sFlow sensor only samples UDP and TCP traffic.

-Implement GCP Monitoring Sensors with Azure-equivalent Functionality
+Implement GCP (Google Cloud) Monitoring Sensors with Azure-equivalent Functionality

 As a Cloud/ DevOps engineer, I want to have sensors for Google Cloud Platform (GCP) similar to those available for Azure, so that I can monitor and manage my GCP infrastructure with the same level of visibility and control that I have for Azure environments.